FlorianWendelborn/Symlinker/README.md

 Symlinker
 =========

 Automatically creates symbolic links based on a provided file.
+Symlinker also has a [GUI](https://github.com/FlorianWendelborn/symlinker-gui).

 ##Installation